NanaQuamy4/EcoWasteGo/docs/Chapter2_LiteratureReview.md

 - Limited to recycling information rather than collection services
 - Geographic limitations to Australian market

+**Limitations:**
+- Only provides information, not actual collection services
+- No integration with waste collection companies
+- Limited to Australian market
+- No real-time communication features

+**Gaps:**
+- No actual waste collection coordination
+- No integration with formal waste management companies
+- No financial incentives for users
+- No real-time tracking of collection services
+- No support for developing economies

 #### 2.1.1.3 Too Good To Go (Europe)

 **System Features:**